• Skip to main content

 What then can be done to help patients with diabetes afford the cost of insulin?

-What Physicians Can Do
+What Family Medicine Providers Can Do

-Primary Care Doctor in Wellington and Royal Palm Beach, Florida
+Family Medicine Provider in Wellington and Royal Palm Beach, Florida

 His wife, Shariffa Gunawardene, is a board-certified nurse practitioner who can treat patients of all ages.
 Together, they can serve the medical needs of your whole family.
 We are highly flexible and take a personalized approach for your family’s optimal health.